-Classics in the fall work on two levels.
-On the first, the pre-technology setting builds a dark atmosphere; carriages rumbling through the dark, dimly lit gentlemen’s clubs, holding a single candle to explore a creepy attic.
-On the second, because of the slight remove of an older setting, there’s a certain escapism that keeps even the scariest stories low-stakes.
-You can put your book down without genuine fear of Jack the Ripper (as you are not a sex worker in Victorian London).
+Though my aesthetic tastes trend towards spring and summer, my heart loves the fall.
+Curling up with a wonderful gothic story, letting the words wrap around you, sets a certain scene most appropriate for falling leaves and ghost stories.
+Classics work well in the fall on two levels.
+First, the pre-technology setting builds a dark atmosphere; carriages rumbling through the dark, dimly lit gentlemen’s clubs, holding a single candle to explore a creepy attic.
+Second, because of the slight remove of an older setting, there’s a certain escapism that keeps even the scariest stories low-stakes.
+Grab your biggest mug of tea, settle onto your fainting couch, and pick up one of these 21 classics to read in the fall.

 FYI – this post contains affiliate links.
 If you’d like to read more about my affiliate policy, you can do so on my terms & conditions page.

-Classic Novels to Read in the Fall
+Fiction Classics to Read in the Fall

 While I’ve classified the following fictional stories as novels, many of them are actually novellas – books shorter than a novel but longer than a short story.
 By modern publishing standards, most novellas come in at under 200 pages.
 Classic authors truly mastered the art of building fear in a real (and efficient) manner.